What's in a name? Cash, it seems

 A bantamweight by the name of Pichitchai Twins Gym also earns his living in the ring, though presumably he is no close relation to super bantamweight Petch Twins Gym, featherweight fighter Kompetch Twins Gym, nor even a distant cousin to Komrith Eveready-Gym.
 Samson 3-k battery, meanwhile, was a powerful super flyweight who retired with a 43-0 record.

-Since the early days of British soccer club shirt sponsorship in the 1970s and '80s, and British show-jumping horses named after double-glazing firms, there has been an inevitable influx of commercialization in sport, and of the re-branding of sporting properties.
+Since the early days of British football club shirt sponsorship in the 1970s and '80s, and British show-jumping horses named after double-glazing firms, there has been an inevitable influx of commercialisation in sport, and of the re-branding of sporting properties.

 But, as one sports branding expert told Reuters, it is key to get the fit between sponsor and property right.